xsy99140636/Xget/README.en.md

 print(f"Downloading model from mirror: {model_name}")

-# Use AutoModelForCausalLM to load conversational generation model
+# Use AutoModelForCausalLM to load dialogue generation model
-# No additional parameters needed due to environment variable setting
+# Since we set the environment variable above, no additional parameters needed here
 tokenizer = AutoTokenizer.from_pretrained(model_name)
 model = AutoModelForCausalLM.from_pretrained(model_name)

 print("Model and tokenizer loaded successfully!")

-# You can now use tokenizer and model
+# You can now use the tokenizer and model
 # For example:
 # new_user_input_ids = tokenizer.encode("Hello, how are you?", return_tensors='pt')
 # chat_history_ids = model.generate(new_user_input_ids, max_length=1000, pad_token_id=tokenizer.eos_token_id)
 # print(tokenizer.decode(chat_history_ids[:, new_user_input_ids.shape[-1]:][0], skip_special_tokens=True))
 ```

-### npm Package Acceleration
+### npm Package Management Acceleration

 #### Configure npm to use Xget mirror